Item #1557 [Illustrator’s Dummy of:] Arba’ah Teyashim. [Four Billy Goats.]. El Lissitzky, Uriel Kahana, Benzion Raskin.

 [Illustrator’s Dummy of:] Arba’ah Teyashim.
 [Four Billy Goats.]

-[Warsaw]: [ca. 1922].
-Original book dummy.
-Designed and illustrated by Uriel Kahana.
-Cover design attributed to El Lissitzky.
-Illustrations and text-bands (the earlier typewritten ones overlaid by print-proofs) are mounted on the pages.
-With corrections, notes and other signs in black and red pencil.
-Together with two red-and-black proofs of the front cover design.
-With ten extra copies of illustrations (clipped), and one leaf with proofs of the signet of Tsil Tslil (the series of the publisher, in which the book appeared).
+[Warsaw]: [Tarbut], [ca. 1922].
+Design and illustrations attributed to El Lissitzky or Uriel Kahana.
+The text and illustrations (earlier typewritten text overlaid by print proofs) are mounted on the pages, accompanied by corrections, notes, and other markings in black and red pencil.
+Included are two red-and-black proofs of the front cover design, ten additional clipped copies of the illustrations, and one leaf with proofs of the Tsil Tslil publisher’s signet (the series in which the book appeared).
 The last leaf of the printed book is omitted from the dummy.
 18 p.
-Some of the mounted text-bands are creased (those not pasted, kept separately).
-Leaves are chipped at edges.
-Paper yellowed due to aging.
-Slightly dusted and stained because of the glue used to paste the illustrations and the text-bands.
-Overall in good condition.
+Some mounted text bands are creased, and the separate unpasted bands show signs of wear.
+The leaves are slightly chipped at the edges, with yellowing due to aging.
+Minor staining and dusting from the glue used to paste the illustrations and text bands.
+Overall, in very good condition.

 Book dummy of Arba’ah Teyashim, the Four Billy Goats, illustrations are attributed both to El Lissitzky and Uriel Kahana.

-The maquette includes identical illustrations to those in the printed edition, however, the text arrangement slightly differs.
-Twenty of the drawings are mounted onto the pages of the text band, the publisher’s signet, and a city landscape — appear on the title and the last pages in print — are presented separately, just as the extra copies of eight further illustrations.
-The collection also includes a sheet with five print proofs of the Tsil Tslil signet, Tarbut’s children’s book series.
+This unique book dummy of Arba’ah Teyashim (The Four Billy Goats) features illustrations attributed to either El Lissitzky or Uriel Kahana, two prominent figures in early 20th-century avant-garde art.
+While the illustrations in the dummy are identical to those in the printed edition, the text arrangement differs slightly.
+Twenty of the drawings are mounted directly on the pages, while the publisher’s signet and the city landscape (printed on the title and last pages) are presented separately.
+The dummy also includes five print proofs of the Tsil Tslil signet, a hallmark of Tarbut’s children’s book series.

-The present book dummy is from the collection of Uriel Kahana, which enhances the possibility that the illustrations are by Kahana, however as Kantsedikas also points out “[i]n 1922, when Arba'ah Teyashim was published in Warsaw by Tarbut, Uriel Kahana (1903–1965) was 19 years old and on his way to Palestine.
-Only a year later he graduated from the Herzliya Hebrew Gymnasium.
-In 1933 Kahana earned a diploma in architecture from University College London.
-During his career he was not known for book illustrations.
-Hence the question of whether these particular book illustrations should be attributed to Kahana or Lissitzky remains controversial until today.
+The present book dummy is from the collection of Uriel Kahana, which enhances the possibility that the illustrations are by Kahana.
+However, as Kantsedikas points out, “[i]n 1922, when Arba’ah Teyashim was published in Warsaw by Tarbut, Uriel Kahana (1903–1965) was 19 years old and on his way to Palestine.
+Only a year later, he graduated from the Herzliya Hebrew Gymnasium.
+In 1933, Kahana earned a diploma in architecture from University College London.
+During his career, he was not known for book illustrations.
+Hence, the question of whether these particular book illustrations should be attributed to Kahana or Lissitzky remains controversial to this day.
 Those who attribute the illustrations to Lissitzky point to a high degree of correspondence with his recognized style of the period.
 On the other hand, these illustrations do not necessarily reach the same artistic level.”
 (Kantsedikas 2018; p.
 130, note 6)

-The cover design is included in the collections of MoMA and the Getty Research Institute under Lissitzky’s name.
+The cover design has been included in the collections of major institutions such as MoMA and the Getty Research Institute under Lissitzky’s name.

 Price: €150,000.00